MountainHills/Streak-Counting-Journal/README.md

 ### Continued development

+The app should be planned more.
+I should've created a simpler code prototype version first, then commit to a full blown project.

 TODO: Fill this section once the project is finished.
 List down key areas you want to work on with your future projects.

 I would add additional features to the same application, however I wouldn't do it this time.
 I would like to make use of a framework so I could spend less time reinventing the wheel.
 It's not a good practice to make something from sticks when an already robust set of instructions are already made and optimized.